 Scheduling exercise into your weekly routine with a class or something that takes you away from the house is ideal for giving yourself a break from mummy duties as well as keeping healthy or getting back to being pre-pregnancy fit.

-If you don’t have partner or family who can look after the kids, there are gyms around with creches so that’s an option or maybe arrange a regular playdate with a friend and take turns to go off and do some solo exercise whilst the other has the kids.
+If you don’t have partner or family who can look after the kids look for gyms with creches or maybe arrange a regular playdate with a friend and take turns to go off and do some solo exercise whilst the other has the kids.

 5) Give yourself a Mental break!